pluslatte/calmi/README.md

 # calmi
-Small federated social networking server.
+A small federated social networking server.
-Focuses on connecting small clusters of communities with each other.
+Focuses on connecting small clusters of communities with each other, assuming it is hosted by individuals who are core members of their community.

 ## Development

 ### Launch dev database
 ```bash
 docker compose up -d
 ```

 ### DB
-Requires postgres.
+Requires PostgreSQL.

-- Install `sea-orm-cli`, if not already:
+- Install `sea-orm-cli`, if not already installed:
 ```bash
 cargo install sea-orm-cli
 ```

 #### Migrations
-- Located in the `migrations/src/`.
+- Located in `migrations/src/`.
-- To add new migration:
+- To add a new migration:
 ```bash
 sea-orm-cli migrate generate <migration_name>
 ```